19 August 2022

 A more recent review of the incidences of PAH after Coolsculpting in eight clinics in Canada over four year was recently published in 2021.
 This study involving than eight thousand patients found that the risk of PAH after Coolsculpting to be less than 1 in 2000- which is almost double than the risk quoted by the manufacturer of Coolsculpting.

 PAH from Coolsculpting fat freezing does not go away by itself.
-Surgical correction such as excision, liposuction and abdominoplasty are required to remove the PAH.
+Treatments for paradoxical adipose hyperplasia involve surgical correction such as excision, liposuction and abdominoplasty.

-Even then, the surgery to treat PAH is not a straightforward one.
-Fat that has been forzen is denatured, inflammed and scarred down.
+Even with surgeries, the treatments for PAH is not straightforward.
+Fat that has been frozen is denatured, inflammed and scarred down.
 Some patients may require more than one surgery to treat their PAH.

 For patients who have a confirmed diagnosis of paradoxical adipose hyperplasia after Coolsculpting, Zeltiq will reportedly pay for surgical treatment of the PAH.
 But on one condition- that the patient signs a confidentiality agreement and release.
 With this, the patients are not to publicise their experience and release the company of all claims.

 For Linda Evangelista; she underwent two surgeries (full body liposuction).
 She also had to wear compression garments, girdles and chin strap for 8 weeks.
 Even with these treatments, the bulges on body caused by paradoxical adipose hyperplasia are still visible.
 According to her interview in People magazine, Linda Evangelista was initially offered corrective surgery for the PAH complication by Zeltiq, the manufacturers of Coolsculpting.
 However, on the eve of the liposuction, Zeltiq informed here that the cost of the surgery would be covered only if she signed a confidentiality agreement.
 She refused and paid for her treatments herself.